Response Updates

 There are two primary types of CRTs.

-1. Charitable Remainder Annuity Trust (CRAT): In this type of trust, the donor and beneficiaries receive a fixed annual payment from the trust based on a predetermined percentage of the initial trust assets.
+1. Charitable Remainder Annuity Trust (CRAT): In this type of trust, the donor and beneficiaries receive an annual payment from the trust based on a predetermined percentage of the initial trust assets.

 Charitable Gift Annuities

-A Charitable Gift Annuity (CGA) is a philanthropic arrangement where an individual donates a sum of money or assets to a charitable organization in exchange for a guaranteed stream of income for themselves or another beneficiary.
+A Charitable Gift Annuity (CGA) is a contract between a donor and a qualified public charity.
+An individual donates a sum of money or assets to the charitable organization in exchange for a guaranteed stream of income for themselves or another beneficiary.

 The charity agrees to make regular annuity payments to the beneficiary for the remainder of their life or for a specified period.

-Presently, a tax-free opportunity exists for people 70ยฝ and older wherein a single $50k IRA distribution can be directed towards a CGA, and numerous individuals are seizing this chance.
+Presently, there is a tax-free opportunity for people 70Β½ and older to direct a single $53,000 IRA distribution toward a CGA, and numerous individuals are seizing this chance.

 The annuity payments are determined based on factors such as: